UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 ### 1) Create SNP List

 The pipeline requires a list of SNPs provided as a single column in a text file.
-ALSPAC bgen files list SNPs by chr:pos, which are located by the script using the -incl-range function.
-As such, each SNP in the text file needs to be in the format of XX:xxxxxx-XX:xxxxxx, where the XX is the chromosome number and the xxxxxx is the same BP position (e.g. 02:123456-02:123456).
+ALSPAC bgen files list SNPs by chr:pos and these are located by the script using the -incl-range function.
+As such, each SNP in the text file needs to be in the format of a range such as XX:xxxxxx-XX:xxxxxx, where the XX is the chromosome number and the xxxxxx is the same BP position (e.g. 02:123456-02:123456).
 If extracting SNPs from a table of summary statistics, this text file can easily be created in one step using an awk command similar to the following:

 `awk 'NR>1 {chr_bp = ($2 < 10 ?
 "0"$2 : $2) ":" $3; print chr_bp "-" $3}' /path/to/your/summary_stats.txt > /path/to/your/SNP_list.txt`